Frequently Asked Questions

 Can I drive home from my vasectomy?

 Yes, you can drive yourself home if this is convenient.
-However, if you are prone to fainting, then you will be given medication before your procedure and in this case you will need a driver.
+However, if you are prone to fainting, then you will be given the option for sedation during the procedure, in which case you will need a lift home.